hagaidayan/TweetMe/README.txt

 config.js - a file consisted of the configuration of Twitter login credentials.

 FUNCTIONALITY -
-TweetMe is a web app that listens to REST calls on port 3000 and offers the following features -
+TweetMe is a web app that listens to REST calls and offers the following features -

 1. GET call on path "/searchTweets/*" (where '*' is any string) with authentication headers -